-In the middle of Acura's sedan lineup is the 2014 Acura TL, a heavy-hitting competitor in the midsize luxury sedan segment.
+In the middle of Acura‘s sedan lineup is the 2014 Acura TL, a heavy-hitting competitor in the midsize luxury sedan segment.
 Built in Marysville, Ohio, the TL combines Japanese and American styling and power.
 The latest design dates to the 2009 model year, the first of the fourth-generation TL.
-Although the TL did receive a slight freshening two years ago, it's starting to feel rather stale.
+Although the TL did receive a slight freshening two years ago, it’s starting to feel rather stale.
 In its defense, the TL is a remarkably well-equipped car, with only a few options to move its reasonable $37,000 sticker price upward.
 The TL also has an impeccable resale and reliability record, something that still eludes some other luxury brands.
-Moreover, the TL offers a sporty ride without being harsh -- an attribute that is harder to find as manufacturers push performance over comfort.
+Moreover, the TL offers a sporty ride without being harsh — an attribute that is harder to find as manufacturers push performance over comfort.
+See the 2014 Acura TL models for sale near you

 What’s New for 2014?